Dr. Martin Luther King, Jr.

 "One of World's Wonders is Strange Out-cropping of Bed of Granite and Rock on Which Atlanta is Situated"

-Bryan Feldman, a mountain regular and software developer, created a simple online guide to Stone Mountain Park’s hiking trails, attractions, key historical figures, and more, including free Android app.
+Bryan Feldman, a mountain regular and software developer, maintains a useful, bare bones online guide to Stone Mountain Park’s hiking trails, attractions, key historical figures, and much more — including a free Android app.
+I first met Bryan in October 2014 during an early morning celestial event on top of the mountain.
 He and his wife live in Atlanta.